 A. This is the main myth in rescue!
 In all the years of our rescue experience, we have consistently found that the Females in our program are much more likely to be dominant with both humans and other dogs.
 Goldens are generally obedient (with proper training) and eager to please, males as well a females.
 Neutered males are not likely to engage in any marking behavior.
 Neutered males are more likely to be teddy-bear lap dogs, and are, as a population, generally more submissive and get along easier with other dogs.
 Of course there are always individual exceptions to all of this.
 But, if you want a cuddly furball, our advice is to strongly consider a male.

 Q. How can I check on my application?

-A. Once your home visit has been completed, you will get an email from our application coordinator to let you know the status of the home visit.
+A. Once your home visit has been completed, you will get an email from our application coordinator to let you know the status of your application.
+A home visit will be completed prior to a potential match being made.
 If your application is approved, when a potential match is made, the adoption coordinator will contact you to tell you more about the dog and to give you information on setting up a meet if you are interested.
 The wait can be very long, depending on your preferences in terms of sex, age etc. of the dog you are willing to consider and based upon the needs of the dogs that come into our program.
 If you need to withdraw or update your application, please contact Adoptions@grrowls.org.